To many people, setting up and stocking a new tank can bring a sense of enjoyment and fulfillment as you watch it progress.

 Avoid placing the tank somewhere where it will get a lot of direct sunlight as this will promote unwanted algae growth.

-Also avoid any areas near heat sources as an increased temperature will also have the same effect.
+Also avoid any areas near heat sources as an increased temperature will have the same effect.
 Somewhere cool and out of direct sunlight is ideal.

 Step 2: Choosing and Adding Substrate